-Upcoming 2019 November 1-2: Christoph is looking forward to presenting at the Translational Neuroscience Automn School in Würzburg.
+2019 November 1-2: It was a pleasure for Christoph to present at the Translational Neuroscience Automn School in Würzburg.

-Upcoming 2019 October 30: Christoph attends the EACLIPT Satellite Symposium “Psychopathology of the Social Brain” in Dresden.
+2019 October 30: Christoph attended the EACLIPT Satellite Symposium “Psychopathology of the Social Brain” in Dresden.

-2019 October 15: Christoph gives a talk at the Institute of Psychology at the University of Hamburg.
+2019 October 15: Christoph gave a talk at the Institute of Psychology at the University of Hamburg.

-2019 October 1-2: Christoph presents at the 10th anniversary of the Center for Cognitive Neuroscience Berlin (CCNB) in Berlin.
-Lisa and Koen attend the symposium.
+2019 October 1-2: Christoph presented at the 10th anniversary of the Center for Cognitive Neuroscience Berlin (CCNB) in Berlin.
+Lisa and Koen attended the symposium.

-2019 September 17-19: Lisa and Christoph to teach and tutor at the SPM course in Hamburg.
+2019 September 17-19: Lisa and Christoph taught and tutored at the SPM course in Hamburg.

-2019 September 13-16: Christoph and Koen present at the Cognitive Computational Neuroscience Conference in Berlin.
+2019 September 13-16: Christoph and Koen presented at the Cognitive Computational Neuroscience Conference in Berlin.

 2019 July 10-12: It was a pleasure for Christoph and Koen to present at the Salzburg Mind-Brain Annual Meeting (SAMBA).